Preview individual parts:

-An arrangement of the Welsh National Anthem for Brass Quintet.
+An arrangement of the Welsh Regional Anthem for Brass Quintet.
+There are versions for string & full orchestra in my two stores.

 "Hen Wlad Fy Nhadau", usually translated as "Land of My Fathers", (dear country of my fathers) is, by tradition, the national anthem of Wales.
 The words were written by Evan James and the tune composed by his son, James James, both residents of Pontypridd, Glamorgan, in January 1856.
 The earliest written copy survives and is part of the collections of the National Library of Wales.